Transactions with Memory-Optimized Tables

 - The disk-based table, Table_D1, is accessed using the READ COMMITTED isolation level.

 - The memory-optimized table Table_MO7 is accessed using the SERIALIZABLE isolation level.
 Table_MO6 does not have a specific associated isolation level, since inserts are always consistent and executed essentially under serializable isolation.

 -- Different isolation levels for -- disk-based tables versus memory-optimized tables, -- within one explicit transaction.
-SET TRANSACTION ISOLATION LEVEL READ COMMITTED; go BEGIN TRANSACTION; -- Table_D1 is a traditional disk-based table, accessed using READ COMMITTED isolation. -- SELECT * FROM Table_D1; -- Table_MO6 and Table_MO7 are memory-optimized tables.
-Table_MO7 is accessed using SERIALIZABLE isolation, -- while Table_MO6 does not have a specific -- INSERT Table_MO6 SELECT * FROM Table_MO7 WITH (SERIALIZABLE); COMMIT TRANSACTION; go
+SET TRANSACTION ISOLATION LEVEL READ COMMITTED; go BEGIN TRANSACTION; -- Table_D1 is a traditional disk-based table, accessed using READ COMMITTED isolation.
+SELECT * FROM Table_D1; -- Table_MO6 and Table_MO7 are memory-optimized tables. -- Table_MO7 is accessed using SERIALIZABLE isolation, -- while Table_MO6 does not have a specific isolation level.
+INSERT Table_MO6 SELECT * FROM Table_MO7 WITH (SERIALIZABLE); COMMIT TRANSACTION; go

 Cross-database transactions are not supported for memory-optimized tables.
 If a transaction accesses a memory-optimized table, the transaction cannot access any other database, except for:

 Distributed transactions are not supported: When BEGIN DISTRIBUTED TRANSACTION is used, the transaction cannot access a memory-optimized table.

 In a native proc, the ATOMIC block must declare the transaction isolation level for the whole block, such as: